Apr 10, 2021

 2da vice die 29t Aug[usti] 780.

 Wenzel Himmelbauer's godfather Wenzel Augustin von Franzenau was born around 1723.
-After the completion of his legal education, he became a civil servant.
+After the completion of his legal education, Franzenau became a civil servant.
 With the help of the Staatsschematismen his career can easily be traced: Post-Amts-Officier (Schematismus 1752, 16), Hofsecretär in the Court chamber (Schematismus 1775, 21), K.K.
 Rath, wirkl.
 Hofkammersekretarius u.
 Postreferent (Schematismus 1781, 24), and Hofsekretär, Dirigent der mit dem K.K. obersten Hof-Postamte vereinigten kleinen Post (Schematismus 1785, 7).
-Franzenau died on 23 May 1786 of dropsy in the house Stadt 891 (today Kumpfgasse 5) and was buried on 25 May 1786 in the St. Marx cemetery (A-Wd, Bahrleihbuch 1786, fol.
+Franzenau died on 23 May 1786, of dropsy in the house Stadt 891 (today Kumpfgasse 5) and was buried on 25 May 1786, in the St. Marx cemetery (A-Wd, Bahrleihbuch 1786, fol.
 137r).
 The inscription on Franzenau's headstone is documented in the book Sammlung der auf den Gottesäckern der kais. auch kais. königl.
 Haupt= und Residenz=Stadt Wien befindlichen Grabschriften und Denkmähler (Vienna 1807).

 The inscription on Wenzel von Franzenau's headstone in the St. Marx cemetery (Sammlung der auf den Gottesäckern der kais. auch kais. königl.
 Haupt= und Residenz=Stadt Wien befindlichen Grabschriften und Denkmähler, Vienna 1807, 60)